YatharthPandya/Quiz-app/README.md

 # Quiz-app
-I developed this portfolio website using HTML,CSS and JAVASCRIPT.
+I developed this Quiz app using HTML,CSS and JAVASCRIPT.